 Not to be confused with the lock screen password, a SIM lock prevents your SIM being used without passing a PIN check.
-This will stop thieves racking up charges on your SIM, and as it only needs to be entered when rebooting the device or swapping SIM cards it isn’t something that will prove inconvenient.
+This will stop thieves racking up charges on your SIM, and as it only needs to be entered when rebooting the device or swapping SIM cards it shouldn't prove too inconvenient.

 Just make sure you don’t forget that PIN!
 If this happens you’ll need to ask your network for a PUK code, and entering that incorrectly one too many times will result in the SIM being permanently disabled.

 Encrypting your portable devices is a more advanced method of protecting personal information.
 It scrambles the data until the correct password is supplied, and in the event your hardware goes missing files will remain inaccessible unless the new owner is able to break the password.
 It also means that if you need to wipe the data the deleted files will not be recoverable, and that’s useful when selling a used device as well as remotely wiping a stolen handset or tablet.

 All new Apple iPad and iPhone models use encryption by default and so long as you have a strong passcode it’s a very secure system, not even Apple itself can decrypt the data.
 And there’s an option to automatically wipe the storage after ten failed attempts.

 In order to use it though you must have a passcode enabled, so if you don’t use one already head into the settings for your iPhone or iPad and configure it.